mayonorris/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo

 A script that prints float

 	#!/bin/bash
 	printf "%0.2f\n" $NUM

+ a script that converts a number from base 10 to base 16:

+	#!/bin/bash
+	$(printf "%x" "$DECIMAL")